 Snake venom is perhaps best known for its ability to incapacitate biological systems, a property which has made it both a source of novel biomedical compounds (1) and also a major health concern due to the estimated millions of human envenomation cases each year (2).
 However, snake venom is also an ideal system of predatory trait evolution (1), particularly as its predatory functionality, the ability to subjugate prey, can be quantified by measured venom potency and the quantity a species possess.
 Despite significant developments in our understanding of the evolutionary origin (3-5) and the subsequent evolution of its complex compounds (1, 6), surprisingly little is known about the evolutionary pressures that drive this ability to incapacitate prey.
 For example, many species, such as the Gold-ringed cat snake (Boiga dendrophila), are incapable of subduing laboratory test models (ref) while other species, such as Russel’s viper (Daboia russelii), possess enough potent venom to incapacitate hundreds of thousands of potential prey items (ref).
 This lack of a clear pattern relating to the ability to subdue prey using venom suggests drivers assumed to be important in driving predator trait evolution, such as trophic factors, are less important than expected (ref).
 One potential explanation for this lack of a pattern is that weak selective pressures are caused by an “overkill” effect, were due the capacity of many species venoms to kill prey numbers far in excess of any biological requirement, such as in the case of Russel’s viper, neutral evolutionary process becoming the main driver of trait variation (7, 8).
 Such a scenario predicts that traits relating to venom, such as potency and quantity, would be idiosyncratic in nature and also raises the question of the general importance of ecological factors on the evolution of predatory traits.
 Here, we use a comparative approach that accounts for both snake phylogenetic history and the evolutionary naivety of species which venom potency is measured on to test whether snake venom traits follow idiosyncratic patterns expected from neutral selection or patterns predicted from macroevolutionary and trophic theory.

 As predation plays a key role in both ecosystems dynamics (9) and the evolution of the species within these ecosystems (10) much attention has been given to understanding the general patterns related to these trophic interactions and the drivers behind them.
 These include macroecological patterns derived from body mass and habitat complexity which predict allometric scaling relationships for traits underlining trophic interactions such as search and encounter rates (11-13); the ability to spot and track prey (14, 15); and ingestion rates (13, 16).
 Other general predictions for predatory traits stem from the co-evolution between both predators and their prey, were arms race dynamics may drive the evolution of predatory traits that increase the ability to capture prey and conversely the evolution of traits in prey species that increases their ability to escape (17, 18).
-While these two general drivers are likely to have important influences on trophic trait evolution they can be difficult to decouple as predatory traits are often multifaceted, for example claws can be used for predation, climbing, digging, defence etc., and difficult to compare across the large number of species required for macroecological studies.
+While these two general drivers are likely to have important influences on trophic trait evolution they can be difficult to decouple as predatory traits are often multifaceted, for example claws can be used for predation, climbing, digging, defence etc., and difficult to compare across the large number of species required for macroecological studies (ref).
 Snake venom however, offers a primarily predatory system which can be quantitatively compared across a large group of diverse species allowing the importance of both trophic and macroecological factors on its evolution to be tested.